Bernie Kaplan: Professional career

 Upon his return from the Middle East, Kaplan announced that he planned to play professional football for Tim Mara and the New York Giants for 1935.
 With training camp due to start on September 2, Kaplan continued to train as a boxer at the Olympic Gym in Philadelphia, signed to the stable of manager Joe Jacobs, who also handled Max Schmeling.
 As a two-time collegiate champion, now fighting at 189 pounds, Kaplan was touted as "The Jewish Jack Dempsey" and seen by some as a potential future contender for the heavyweight boxing crown.
 Plans were made for a professional boxing debut in the winter of 1935-36, following the conclusion of football season.

 Kaplan signed his contract with the Giants in August 1935 and reported to the team's training camp in upstate New York on Labor Day.
-Kaplan was able to make the team, landing a spot on the 24-man regular season roster of the 1934 NFL champions.
+Kaplan was able to make the team, and played with the Giants in 1935 and 1936.

+In 1942, Kaplan came out of retirement to play with his hometown Philadelphia Eagles, who were struggling with roster depth as numerous players entered military service.

 Due to his successful boxing background — and noteworthy consumption of food at the training table — Kaplan quickly earned the nickname "Champ" from his Giants teammates.